MatheusAvellar/brainfuck-game-engine/README.md

 Values wrap around, so a value of `7` would be equivalent to a `0` (background color), a value of `8` would be equivalent to a `1` (black), and so on.

+Eventually, I'll figure out a way to allow people to change the default background color.

 ## Why